Marcin-Malek/currency-converter-react/README.md

 ## About
 This is currency converter I have created using technologies such as

-- HTML (BEM Convention)
 - CSS (BEM Convention, Normalize.css, Flex)
 - JS (ES6)
 - Git
 - OpenGraph
+- React.js

 ### Functionality
-This page helps user calculate exchange values between three currencies:
+This page helps user calculate exchange values from PLN to:

-- PLN
 - EUR
 - USD
+- GBP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).